ErlendEllingsen/satselixia-sms-bot/README.md

 As a fun little project (and since I'm lazy) I decided to create a SMS bot that receives some simple commands and responds with various useful information.

-So far I've only added opening hours.
+<strike>So far I've only added opening hours.
 On the roadmap is the ability to receive information about upcoming / current group sessions.
-(E.g. ask the bot: "Are the treadmills currently in use?").
+(E.g. ask the bot: "Are the treadmills currently in use?").</strike> **Added as of 1.2 😉🏃**

 The bot is currently up and running, but there's no live demo since SMS is quite expensive and publishing it here could end up leaving me with a hefty bill.